-L’Oreal’s new pH skin sensor predicts your acne or eczema breakout
+L’Oreal’s new pH skin sensor will help you get to know your skin better

 In the near future, L’Oreal hopes you will not have to deal with eczema, atopic dermatitis, or acne breakouts.
 Instead, you’ll be able to pre-empt these skin conditions, and attack them before they ruin your confidence on a date or a pitch meeting.

 The beauty conglomerate today launched a new tool called My Skin Track pH, a sensor you wear on your inner arm for between 5 and 15 minutes.
-On a companion app, an algorithm will compute your pH measurement and rate of perspiration, then predict upcoming skin issues, and suggest product recommendations to avert problems.
+On a companion app, an algorithm will compute your pH measurement and rate of perspiration, then suggest product recommendations for optimal skin health.

 Dermatologists say that pH is a leading indicator of skin health.
 Healthy skin pH should be in the slightly acidic range, between 4.5 and 5.5, but both the environment and inflammation in your body can cause it to change.
 This can either cause or exacerbate common skin concerns, like eczema, which afflicts 10% of Americans, according to the National Eczema Association.
 Until now, it’s been difficult to accurately assess pH levels without a lot of sweat, so this device harnesses microfluidics technology, which gathers insights from a small amount of sweat.